rezacsedu/Bengali-Hate-Speech-Dataset/README.md

 Finally, non-hate statements were removed from the list, and hates were further categorized into political, personal, gender abusive, geopolitical, and religious hates in which 3.5% of annotated texts were classified as hate speech, were rather low (3.5%) resulting in 35,000 statements labeled as hate.
 The annotations are further validated and corrected by three experts (one South Asian linguist and two native speakers) into one of two categories: hate and non-hate/inoffensive.
 To reduce possible bias, each label was assigned based on a majority voting on the annotator's independent opinions.
 To measurement the agreement among multiple annotators (i.e., the inter-annotator agreement), we compute the [Cohen's Kappa statistics](https://en.wikipedia.org/wiki/Cohen%27s_kappa).

-### Dataset description, statistics, and frequent words
+### Statistics and frequent words
 -------------
-The following figure shows the most frequently used terms expressing hates:
+Following figure shows the most frequently used terms that express different types of hates in Bengali:

 <p align="center"><img src="word_cloud_hate.png?" width="400" height="350"></p>